javaherobrine/CraftGame/README.md

 ## Libraries
 - <a href="https://www.lwjgl.org">LWJGL 3</a>
 - <a href="https://github.com/LovelyZeeiam/CraftGame">CraftGame</a>
-- <a href="https://github.com/javaherobrine/craftgame-tcp-library"> CraftGame TCP Library</a>
+- <a href="https://github.com/javaherobrine/craftgame-tcp-library">CraftGame TCP Library</a>
 - LovelyZeeiam/CraftGame's dependencies

 # See also